Kim 'set on' Trump summit

 President Moon's spokesman said there had been a "candid" exchange of views in the two hours of talks between the two leaders.

 Their second-ever meeting took place in the demilitarised zone between the two countries.
-It appeared to be an effort to put the proposed US-North Korea summit, scheduled to be held in Singapore on 12 June, back on track.
+It appeared to be an effort to put the proposed US-North Korea summit back on track.

 "They shared the opinion that they would meet frequently in the future to make dialogue brisk and pool wisdom and efforts, expressing their stand to make joint efforts for the denuclearisation of the Korean peninsula," KCNA said.